LoesterFranco/sky130A-prebuilt/README.md

 # What is this repo?

 This repo is a prebuilt version of the [skywater-pdk](https://github.com/google/skywater-pdk) using [open_pdks](https://github.com/RTimothyEdwards/open_pdks).
-It is structured to work with [OpenLANE](https://github.com/efabless/openlane/tree/master).
+It is structured to work with [OpenLANE](https://github.com/efabless/openlane/tree/master), but could be used by other open-source tools.

 # Prerequisites: